Why Anxiety affects women over 40s and how can we cope with it naturally

 - Reduce caffeine as taking an excess has been found to induce nervousness and anxiety.

-- Have a good night sleep.
+- Have a good night's sleep.
 Lack of sleep has been associated with anxiety disorders.

 In conclusion, anxiety is a part of life, but when it becomes a daily struggle needs to be addressed before it could get worse and have a consequent huge impact on the quality of your life.
-There are some natural remedies that can help managing it, some of them have been indicated above, try them out.
+Some natural remedies that can help managing it, some of them have been indicated above, try them out.